-9.3 ELECTRICAL INSTALLATIONS
+ELECTRICAL INSTALLATIONS 9.3

 - i.
-All workmanship must be within the tolerances defined in Chapter 1 of i. this Manual. - ii.
-All work is to be carried out by a technically competent person in a workmanlike manner. - iii.
+All workmanship must be within defined tolerances as defined in chapter 1 of this Manual. - ii.
+All work to be carried out by a technically competent person in a workmanlike manner. - iii.
 Certification is required for any work completed by an approved installer.

 - i.
-All materials should be stored correctly in a manner that will not cause damage or deterioration of the product. - ii.
+All materials should be stored correctly in a manner which will not cause damage or deterioration of the product. - ii.
 All materials, products and building systems shall be appropriate and suitable for their intended purpose. - iii.
-The structure shall, unless specifically agreed otherwise with the Warranty provider, have a life of not less than 60 years.
-Individual components and assemblies, not integral to the structure, may have a lesser durability, but not in any circumstances less than 15 years.
+The structure shall, unless specifically agreed otherwise with the warranty provider, have a life of not less than 60 years.
+Individual components and assemblies, not integral to the structure, may have a lesser durability but not in any circumstances less than 15 years.

-- .
-The design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
-The materials, design and installation must meet the relevant Building Regulations, British Standards, Eurocodes and other statutory requirements.
+- i.
+Design and specifications shall provide a clear indication of the design intent and demonstrate a satisfactory level of performance. - ii.
+The materials, design and installation must meet the relevant Building Regulations and other statutory requirements.
+British Standards and Euro-Codes.